faasdorian/express-movie-lists-api/README.md

       - limit
     - All lists (private and public) from the logged user will be returned if no userId is specified

-- `GET /list/:listId` - Get a specific list
+- `GET /list/:listId` - Get a specific list with its items

 - `DELETE /list/:listId` - Delete a list

+### Items

-- `POST /list/:listId/items` - Add items to a list
+- `POST /items` - Add items to a list
    ```
    {
+     "listId": "listId",
      "moviesIds": ["id1", "id2", "id3"]
    }
    ```

-- `PUT /list/:listId/items/:itemId` - Update an item from a list
+- `PUT /items/:itemId` - Update an item from a list
    ```
    {
      "watched": true
    }
    ``

-- `DELETE /list/:listId/items/:itemId` - Remove an item from a list
+- `DELETE /items/:itemId` - Remove an item from a list